Treatment for a Wrist Fracture in Mount Pleasant, SC

 There are several different terms that may be used to describe a fractured bone, including:

-Whether you have been told the bone is “broken”, “compound”, “hairline”, “greenstick”, “buckled”, “cracked”, “chipped”, “split”, “shattered”, or “splintered”, the medical term is called a fracture of the bone.
+The medical term is called a “fracture” of the bone.
 Fractures are very common in the hand and wrist, usually due to an acute injury.

-Most fractures are caused by injuries that involve significant force (falls, automobile accidents, sports/work accidents), but even seemingly minor injuries can sometimes cause a fracture of the small bones of the hand and wrist.
+Most fractures are caused by injuries that involve significant force, such as falls, automobile accidents, sports accidents, or work accidents, but even seemingly minor injuries can sometimes cause a fracture of the small bones of the hand and wrist.

-Your symptoms and medical history as well as an examination of your hand and wrist can help to diagnose arthritis, but X-ray is usually needed to confirm the diagnosis.
-Sometimes MRI or CT scan is helpful if the fracture cannot be seen well on X-ray.
+Your symptoms and medical history, as well as an examination of your hand and wrist, can help to diagnose your injury, but an X-ray is usually needed to confirm the diagnosis.
+Sometimes MRI or a CT scan is helpful if the fracture cannot be seen well on X-ray.

 Treatment for fractures varies widely depending on the location and severity of the fracture.
-Many fractures in the hand and wrist can be treated nonoperatively with casting or splinting.
-Some fractures require operative treatment to set the bone straight and hold it in position for healing.
+Many fractures in the hand and wrist can be treated nonoperatively with casting or splinting, while some fractures require operative treatment to set the bone straight and hold it in position for healing.